 You may choose to issue a Letter Before Action (“LBA”).
 If no defence to the claim is received, you may issue a claim in the County Court.

 Ultimately, a County Court Judgment (“CCJ”) can be obtained setting out the amount payable.
 If the debtor does not comply with the Judgment and pay the amount due, there are multiple ways in which you can enforce the same.

 This is a written request for repayment of a debt and may be used on an individual or corporate entity, requiring the debtor party to either:

 All reasonable efforts must be made in order to bring the statutory demand to the attention of the debtor.

 The debtor party has 21 days from receipt of the statutory demand to either pay, or reach an agreement to pay, the debt.
 Non satisfaction of a statutory demand within 21 days of receipt is sufficient grounds to petition for the bankruptcy or liquidation of the debtor party pursuant to Sections 267/268 or 122/123 of the Insolvency Act 1986 (“IA1986”) respectively.

 Cash flow is imperative to business growth and survival.
 Slow paying debtors hinder this.

-In the event that you are owed more than £750 by the debtor and the statutory demand has not been settled/secured/set aside you may petition for the bankruptcy or liquidation of the debtor party as appropriate.
+In the event that you are owed more than £5,000 from an individual debtor or more than £750 from a corporate entity and the statutory demand has not been settled, secured, or set aside, you may petition for the bankruptcy or liquidation of the debtor party as appropriate.

-Bankruptcy (Individual) and Liquidation (Corporate) are statutory procedures outlined by the IA1986 which are used in order for an Insolvency Practitioner to seek to get in, realise and distribute the assets of a debtor party for the benefit of its creditors.
+Bankruptcy (Individual) and Liquidation (Corporate) are statutory procedures outlined by the Insolvency Act 1986 which afford an Insolvency Practitioner authority to realise and distribute the assets of the debtor party for the benefit of its creditors.